 generously seasoned broth.

-steps to cook your own pot of collard greens in true Southern style.
+Follow the steps below to cook your own pot of collard greens in true Southern style.
 Then be sure to keep the recipe handy to enjoy

 all year long, because these silky greens are just too good to serve only on Thanksgiving or New Year's Day!